List of prolific inventors

 The 100 known most prolific inventors based on worldwide utility patents are shown in the following table.
 While in many cases this is the number of utility patents granted by the United States Patent and Trademark Office, it may include utility patents granted by other countries, as noted by the source references for an inventor.

 Prolific Inventors

-This table is usually updated every Tuesday evening in US Eastern time, and is current as of 18 November 2025.
+This table is usually updated every Tuesday, and is current as of 18 November 2025.

 The columns are defined as follows: